KelvinAlviero/CS-SEM4_NOTES/CB Agama/CBA-S1.md

-# THERE IS A MID EXAM AND FINAL PROJECT DATE PROBABLY MID OF SEMEESTER
-**30% ASSIGNMENTS**\
-**30% MID EXAM (WRITTEN, CLOSED BOOK)**\
-  -Materials are... what we learnt(Real obvious)\
-**40% FINAL Project**\

-## FINAL PROJECT
-ANALYZING A SPECIFIC PUBLIC POLICY IN INDONESIA RELATED TO RELIGION(WEEK 12,13) -Identifty the religous or spiritual related ossie jappening in the communcity(Local/international) -Gather information(5W + 1H)
--Analyize public policies related to selected issue(Laws) -Prospose possible solutions
--Interview communities, religious leaders
--Collect data and choose one realistic solution -Create action pplans to address the selected issue BASED on the Indinesian Constitution

-## Notes:
-Max 5 students, multi-faith is a must(Multiple religions) Needs Oral presentations(Slides), written report and a presentation poster

-## ASSIGNMENT
-RELIGIOUS DAY PRESENTATION ON WEEK 4,5,7,8, Conducted at the beginning or end of class -5 minutes
--History behind religous day
--Values taught, greetings in both languages -Explanation on similarties and diffrences of religious celebrations between Indonesia and selectroed countries -Description of family traditions in celebrating religious day (This is entered as the assignment grade)

 WEEK 1--------------------------------------------
 Not much, we talked about our assignment, mids and final project.
 All chill.
 Oh, we talked about why Religion is so important, describing how the world is shrinking and stuff